 These cabbage pancakes are a must-try for a filling and cheap meal while in Japan.
 Prepared with, oh who cares, it’s fried!
 They’re cooked in a pancake-type shape and then placed on a large, hot skillet before you with two chopsticks.

 It’s similar to the Chinese Egg Foo Young.
 We enjoyed it on a few occasions throughout Japan, but only Sometaro Okonomiyaki in Asakusa stood out to us for its quality.
-Price: USD 7-8 per “pancake.”

 Sushi Genki

 Harry and I were kinda late to the sushi craze.
 As Chicago natives, we always felt like we weren’t getting the freshest fish at our local sushi restaurants.
 However, knowing the Japanese take such pride in their freshly prepared fish, we had to try it!
-We tried 3 different sushi restaurants and this one was our favorite.
+We tried three different sushi restaurants and this one was our favorite.

 Sushi Genki in Tokyo was one of our most memorable dining experiences while in Japan.
 Fast, fresh, and technology-based, you order your dishes by touch screen and it is brought within minutes by conveyor belt.
-We took our time here, trying numerous plates of deliciousness.
-My favorite was the tuna with basil and mayonnaise topping.
-Price: USD 1-2 per plate.

 Gindaco Takoyaki Vendor

-A Japanese version of street food, these balls of dough are a great, cheap snack to enjoy while walking around the city.
+As a Japanese version of street food, these balls of dough are a great, cheap snack to enjoy while walking around the city.
 We enjoyed ours in Akihabara while watching the Japanese maid girls try to lure Harry into their nonsexual world of pleasure.
-Hot and filling, they cost about USD 3-4 for a tray of 6-7.
+However, feel free to visit a sit-down restaurant too.

 Gyoza Dumplings